conda/conda-libmamba-solver/docs/libmamba-vs-classic.md

 Ok, so we know `conda-libmamba-solver` brings a faster solver to `conda`.
 But, why is that?
 Or, in other words, why couldn't `classic` become faster on its own?

-The following sections provide deeper technical details about the reasons, both at the implementation and algorithimic level.
+The following sections provide deeper technical details about the reasons, both at the implementation and algorithmic level.
 If you don't care about that much detail, just know that:

 * Deep within, both `classic` and `conda-libmamba` rely on C-based code to solve the SAT problem.